Morgan425/Exact_cover_problem_Algorith-X/README.md

 The **data** directory contains all the problems and solutions used for benchmarking

-Donald Knuth's papers used to make this are present in the **resources** direactory.
+Donald Knuth's papers used to make this are present in the **resources** directory.